-I recently interviewed the SVP of Sales of a Fortune 500 company.
-We were discussing the difference between his A-player sales managers and their peers.
-I asked him what differentiates them from the rest of the pack.
-His first answer was, “they’re promotable.”
-Makes total sense.
-His best leaders are those who could someday take his place.
+I recently interviewed the CEO of a Fortune 500 company.
+We were discussing the difference between her A-player leaders and their peers.
+I asked her what differentiates A-player leaders them from the rest of the pack.
+Her first answer was, “they’re promotable.”
+Makes sense.
+Her best leaders are those who could someday take her place.

 Are You Promotable?

-In today’s B2B sales environment, the likelihood your boss moves up or gets moved out is high.
+In today’s growth environment, the likelihood your boss moves up or gets moved out is high.
 That probable vacancy is a real opportunity for promotion.
 Do you have what it takes?
 Are you promotable?

-There are several key competencies that define the A-player sales manager.
+There are several key competencies that define the A-player sales leader.
 Master these and increase the likelihood of getting the next big opportunity.

 In this blog I want to cover a few skill sets that are critical to getting to the next level.

 Definition: Overseeing talent development programs and efforts.
 Taking interest in advancement of subordinates.
 Success of previous subordinates in other areas of the organization.
 Ensuring stable of qualified and available replacements.
 Developing Career Action Plans.

 A great leader is great at developing their team.
 Ask yourself the following questions.
 If you struggle to answer yes, then start focusing on coaching and talent development.